- Video: MMR Vaccination for Children

 The prominent MMR vaccine advantages are:

 - It prevents children from three very severe ailments – Measles, Mumps, and Rubella.
-All these three ailments are infectious and can lead to severe complications in various body parts of your child
+All these three ailments are infectious and can lead to severe complications in various parts of your child’s body.

 - Also, rather than exposing your child to pain from three different injections, a wise idea is to have this vaccine administered.
-The pain is temporary but they will be protected for the rest of their lives
+The pain is temporary, but your child will be protected for the rest of his life.

-So, what is the MMR vaccine immunization schedule that you need to follow?
+So, what is the MMR vaccine immunisation schedule that you need to follow?
 The schedule is mentioned below and is easy to follow.

 Recommended Schedule for MMR Vaccine

-As per healthcare organizations, the recommended MMR vaccine doses for children are two.
-The first dose must be given between 12 – 15 months of age, and the second dose must be given when the child is 4 – 6 years of age.
+As per healthcare organisations, there are three recommended MMR vaccine doses for children.
+The first dose must be given at 9 months of age, the second dose must be given at 15 months, and the third when the child is 4–6 years of age.
 Also, children can be given a second dose at least 28 days after the first dose.

 This vaccine is given much later compared to other childhood vaccines.
 It is because the antibodies for these diseases are transferred from the mother to the baby.
-These antibodies offer protection to the baby till the baby is one year of age.
+These antibodies offer protection to the baby till the baby is around 9 months of age.
 After that, the effectiveness is reduced.
-For this reason, the first dose is suggested at one year of age for babies.

 Students in high school require two doses of MMR vaccine for immunity, with a gap of at least 28 days between the two doses.

-Adults who have never been immunized with this vaccine can even get a single dose of the MMR vaccine.
+Adults who have never been immunised with this vaccine can even get a single dose of the MMR vaccine.

-The MMR vaccine immunization schedule for women of childbearing age is two doses with a gap of at least 28 days between the two doses.
-In case a woman has not taken the vaccination and gets pregnant then she must wait for the dose till her delivery.
-It is suggested to not take the dose during the time of pregnancy.
+The MMR vaccine immunisation schedule for women of childbearing age is two doses with a gap of at least 28 days between the two doses.
+In case a woman has not taken the vaccination and gets pregnant, then she must wait for the dose till her delivery.
+It is suggested not to take the dose during the time of pregnancy.

 Also, the MMR vaccine is safe for breastfeeding mothers.
 It is because the vaccination does not interfere with the course of breastfeeding, and hence, the baby will not be affected.